CardiacModelling/fickleheart-method-tutorials/action-potential-models/README.md

 3. Run `predict.py` with arguments `[which_model]`, `[which_calibration]` and `[which_predict]` to predict the specified (protocol) data (in `./data`) with the specified model and calibrated model parameters (in `./out`).
 Alternatively run `predict-all.sh`.
 4. Run `mcmc.py` with arguments `[which_model]` and `[which_data]` to run MCMC for the specified model with the specified (protocol) data from `./data`.
 Alternatively run `mcmc-all.sh`.
 5. Run `posterior.py` with arguments `[which_model]`, `[which_calibration]` and `[which_predict]` to create posterior predictives for the specified (protocol) data (in `./data`) with the specified model and MCMC samples of the model parameters (in `./out`).
 Alternatively run `posterior-all.sh`.

-### TODO

-- For #2 above, maybe also try history matching type of method?
-But this probably will not make a difference.

 ### Output